rakvat/transform-social.org/content/en/texts/economics_faq.md

 ## [Why is money (or tokens, or any universal unit of account) problematic?](#problem_money)

 Universal units of account reduce the information of a product or service to one number.
-They also suggest the idea of having to exchange one thing with another with the same number and the idea of wanting to increase the collection of amounts of the universal unit of account.
+They also suggest the idea of having to exchange one thing with another with the same number, the quid-pro-quo-logic, and the idea of wanting to increase the collection of amounts of the universal unit of account.
 This distracts from the main purpose of an economy: the fulfillment of needs.